-The custom of “Tò pang” has become a bond of neighborly love in the lives of the Tay and Nung people.
-Nowadays, as society develops, this beautiful custom still retains its humanistic value, profound meaning, warmth, and spiritual connection in the village community.
+The "Tò pang" custom has become a bond that strengthens community ties among the Tay and Nung people.
+Today, with societal development, this beautiful custom still retains its humanistic value, profound meaning, warmth, and spiritual connection within the village community.

-Linh Nhi/Cao Bang Newspaper
+Linh Nhi/ Cao Bang Newspaper

 Source: https://baophutho.vn/phong-tuc-to-pang-net-dep-gan-ket-cong-dong-cua-nguoi-tay-nung-228369.htm